General information & Waivers

 Yes, the “week” actually lasts 9 days – because you never know how long your big swim will take!

 CDW is a volunteer event.
-I pay (like you) to swim – and take no pay/expenses – and personally clean the port-a-loos.
-You WILL BE EXPECTED TO HELP – a few examples: taking a 3 litre container back to your lodging and returning with it full of hot water for the next session, helping to erect a canopy, carry the end of a kayak 50 meter and help move picnic materials to a van when a session is over.
+The organizer (Ned Denison) pays (like you) to swim – and takes no pay/expenses – and personally cleans the port-a-loos.
+You WILL BE EXPECTED TO HELP – a few examples: taking a 3 litre container back to your lodging and returning with it full of hot water for the next session, helping to erect a canopy, carry the end of a kayak 50 meter and help move picnic materials to a storage trailer when a session is over.

 You should already have had some reports from friends but here are six more: